After her death, Kathleen's body was sent to Hollywood, California for cremation. Her inurnment was at Hollywood Forever Cemetery.

 When she entered UCLA, her role was a music degree.
 She wanted to become a pianist.
 The acting bug was too strong in her genes.
 She never regretted changing from music to acting.

-Kathleen Freeman was born into show business.
+Kathleen was born into show business.
 Her parents were vaudevillians.
-She debut in their act at age 2.
+She debut in their act at age two.

 In the 1950s while Kathleen was performing at The Music Circus.
 The music Circus is a a theater-in-the-round in Sacramento, California.
 She was sitting on a prop chair singing. the chair collapsed under her.
 The musicians stopped playing and there was dead silence.
 She got up to her knees, spread her arms and sang, "That's why I love the theater".